 Oilfield Instrumentation, USA, Inc., an oilfield services company operating in at least 6 states, is another in a long line of employers ill-served by a medical examination vendor’s lack of fidelity to Title I of the Americans with Disabilities Act.
-In this case Dr. Francisco Silva of Acadian Health Services Clinic, a purveyor of occupational health services including functional capacity evaluation, provided a physical examination of Carl Devalcourt.
+In this case Acadian Health Services Clinic, a purveyor of occupational health services including functional capacity evaluation, provided a physical examination of Carl Devalcourt.
 Delvalcourt was in the conditional-hire phase of employment after a successful round of interviews with the hiring manager of Oilfield Instrumentation.

-After the initial exam, Dr. Silva contacted Oilfield Instrumentation to inform the company that Devalcourt was a Type I insulin-dependent diabetic.
-In a letter addressed to Oilfield Instrumentation, Dr. Silva stated that Type I diabetics are “fragile” and determined that Devalcourt was not qualified for the position of service technician simply because he has that condition.
+After the initial exam, the physician contacted Oilfield Instrumentation to inform the company that Devalcourt was a Type I insulin-dependent diabetic.
+In a letter addressed to Oilfield Instrumentation, the physician stated that Type I diabetics are “fragile” and determined that Devalcourt was not qualified for the position of service technician simply because he has that condition.
 Contrary to the results of the initial examination, Dr. Silva then informed Devalcourt that Oilfield Instrumentation was no longer interested in proceeding with the employment process.
 EEOC said that Oilfield Instrumentation did not base its decision to withdraw the job offer on the type of fact-intensive assessment mandated by the Americans with Disabilities Act (ADA).
 Rather, the company simply revoked the offer on the basis of a sweeping determination that Type I insulin-dependent diabetics could not work offshore, regardless of whether the particular diabetic employee could perform the essential functions of his job (with or without reasonable accommodation Ed.).

 Quite often this type of case includes Title I issues such as:

 - abuse of the “regarded as” prong of the definition of disability,